-Sometimes, the best ideas are born between a couple of friends who just want a way to relax.
-This is exactly what Mikey Bashawaty and Jeremy Quillico had in mind when the two of them headed to Shark Tank to pitch Float ‘N’ Girl, asking for $200,000 for 20% equity.
-The two ended up catching a deal from Daniel Lubetzky, which you’ll find out more about in our Float ‘N’ Grill update.
+Sometimes the best ideas are born between a couple of friends who just want a way to relax.
+This is exactly what Mikey Bashawaty and Jeremy Quillico had in mind when the two of them created a floating grill.
+Will their company float away with a deal on

 Shark Tank Float ‘N’ Grill Update

 - Business: Floating grill

 - Result: $100,000 investment for 22.5% equity and $100,000 loan at 7% interest and a 50% licensing deal

 Mikey and Jeremy brought their company and product Float ‘N’ Grill to